Course Syllabus

 Virtual/Physical Settings

-In principle, I will give the lecture in person in the physical classroom.
-I will open a virtual classroom link to livestream the lectures (refer to Canvas for the links).
-If I cannot give the physical lecture due to unexpected situations, I will make an announcement on Canvas to give the lecture in the virtual classroom.
+In principle, lectures are given in person in the physical classroom.
+The teaching team will open a virtual classroom link to live stream the lectures (refer to Canvas for the link).
+If we cannot give the physical lecture due to unexpected situations, we will make an announcement on Canvas to give the lecture only in the virtual classroom.

-It is important to notice that when I give the lecture in the physical classroom, the virtual classroom will be muted and not be actively monitored.
-It is very challenging for me to pay attention to both the physical and virtual audiences, and priority will be given to people who attend the physical classroom.
+It is important to notice that when we give the lecture in the physical classroom, the virtual classroom will be muted and not be actively monitored.
+It is very challenging for the course instructor to pay attention to both the physical and virtual audiences, and priority will be given to people who attend the physical classroom.

-I will also do my best to record the lectures (with the camera pointing to my face only) and make the recordings available on Canvas.
-However, there is no professional support for recording in my course, so there is no guarantee of the recording quality.
+We will also do our best to record the lectures (with the camera pointing to the course instructor’s face only) and make the recordings available on Canvas.
+However, there is no professional support for recording in the course, so there is no guarantee of the recording quality.
 For example, you may experience poor sound quality or incomplete lectures in the recorded video.

-In principle, the seminars (werkcollege) are in-person only.
-If the TAs cannot attend the physical classroom due to unexpected situations, they may give the sessions virtually.
+In principle, seminars are in-person only.
+If the TAs cannot attend the physical classroom due to unexpected situations, they may choose to give the seminars virtually.

 Grading